debarsh1/MyBharat/README.md

 Here are some of the amazing features that will make "MyBharat" the best app for India in the future:

+### E-commerce 🛒
+Shop for your favorite products and discover amazing deals right from the app, making your shopping experience convenient and enjoyable!

 ### Weather Updates 🌦️
 Stay ahead of the weather with the latest forecast for your city.
 No more surprises when you step out!